Spectral Functions of the Holstein Polaron: Exact and Approximate Solutions

-\emph{Results at zero temperature.} In Fig.~\ref{fig:scheme}(b) we show the DMFT results for the electron effective mass at the bottom of the band, $m^*/m_0 = 1-d \mathrm{Re} \Sigma(\omega)/d\omega|_{E_p}$ (where $\Sigma(\omega)$ is the self-energy), over a broad range of parameters covering practically the whole parameter space in the $(\gamma,\lambda)$ plane.
-We see that the mass renormalization is in striking agreement with the DMRG result \cite{JeckelmannWhite_1998,Romero_1998} which presents the best available result from the literature.
-Small discrepancies are visible only for strong interaction with small $\omega_0$.
+\emph{Results at zero temperature.---} In Fig.~\ref{fig:scheme}(b), we show the DMFT results for the electron effective mass at the bottom of the band, $m^*/m_0 = 1-d \mathrm{Re} \Sigma(\omega)/d\omega|_{E_p}$ (where $\Sigma(\omega)$ is the self-energy), over a broad range of parameters covering practically the whole parameter space in the $(\gamma,\lambda)$ plane.
+We see that the mass renormalization is in striking agreement with the DMRG result \cite{JeckelmannWhite_1998,Romero_1998} that presents the best available result from the literature.
+Small discrepancies are visible only for stronger interaction with small $\omega_0$.
 A similar level of agreement can be seen in the comparison of the ground state (polaron) energy $E_p$ in Fig.~\ref{fig:scheme}(c).
 Here, the results obtained with variational global-local method \cite{Romero_1998,Romero_1999} are taken as a reference.
 While the agreement in the weak coupling and in the atomic limit could be anticipated since the DMFT becomes exact in these limits, we find the quantitative agreement in the crossover regime between these two limits rather surprising, having in mind that the DMFT completely neglects nonlocal correlations.
 It is also interesting that this was not observed earlier.
-The only difference from the standard reference of Ciuchi {\it et al.}~\cite{Ciuchi_1997} is that we applied the DMFT to the 1d case, as opposed to the Bethe lattice.
+The only difference from the standard reference of Ciuchi {\it et al.}~\cite{Ciuchi_1997} is that we applied the DMFT to the 1D case, as opposed to the Bethe lattice.
 This is, however, a key difference.
-When the DMFT is applied on the Bethe lattice, unsurprisingly, the quantitative agreement of the ground state energy and the effective mass was poor in comparison to the numerically exact solutions in one, two and three dimensions.
-This has led to the generally accepted view that the DMFT provides only qualitative description of the Holstein model \cite{Romero_1998,Ku_Bonca_2002,Barisic2006,Alexandrov_book2010,Franchini_NatRevMater2021}.
-From the technical side, the only difference as compared to the case of the Bethe lattice is in the self-consistency equation, and for obtaining numerically stable and precise solution it was crucial to use an analytical expression for the self-consistency relation [see Sec.~\ref{practical_dmft} in SM \cite{SuppMat}].
-We have also calculated the effective mass for two- and three-dimensional lattice [see Sec.~\ref{Supp:Effective_mass} in SM \cite{SuppMat}] and the agreement with the QMC calculation from Ref.~\cite{Kornilovitch_1998} is excellent.
+Otherwise the DMFT provides only a qualitative description of the Holstein model \cite{Romero_1998,Ku_Bonca_2002,Barisic2006,Alexandrov_book2010,Franchini_NatRevMater2021}.
+From the technical side, the only difference as compared to the case of the Bethe lattice is in the self-consistency equation.
+For obtaining a numerically stable and precise solution, it was crucial to use an analytical expression for the self-consistency relation (see Sec.~\ref{practical_dmft} in SM \cite{SuppMat}).
+We have also calculated the effective mass for two- and three-dimensional lattices (see Sec.~\ref{Supp:Effective_mass} in SM \cite{SuppMat}) and the agreement with the QMC calculation from Ref.~\cite{Kornilovitch_1998} is excellent.
 This was now expected since the importance of nonlocal correlations decreases in higher dimensions.
 A comparison with the Bethe lattice effective mass is illustrated in SM \cite{SuppMat}, Sec.~\ref{Supp:bethe_lattice_comp}.